Human018/laravel-earth/README.md

 #### API Access
 You will require an API key with [countrylayer](https://countrylayer.com/) in order to use its services.
 A free key is available and all that will be required for the seed.
-Once you have you API key add it to your .env file.
+Once you have your API key add it to your .env file.
 ```dotenv
 COUNTRY_LAYER_API=XXX
 ```